News: New Christmas release from 2nd November!

 ...and secret-story-scribbler since I was 6 years old, at the beginning of this year I joined the Romantic Novelists’ Association on their New Writers’ Scheme, determined to focus on my writing.
 I’ve been overwhelmed by the encouragement given by the published authors and fellow NWS members who are part of the RNA and highly recommend joining to any romance writers looking for support and friendly guidance (there are some bursaries available).

 ...but I love to write across a variety of sub-genres, from contemporary to historical to fantasy.
-My debut novel released in November 2019, was the bestselling A MISTLETOE MIRACLE, is a festive romantic comedy (coming Nov 2019), which will be published under 'Emma Jackson', and my second novel is THE DEVIL'S BRIDE (coming Feb 2020), a historical-fantasy romance, which will be published under 'Emma S Jackson'.
+My debut novel released in November 2019, was the bestselling A MISTLETOE MIRACLE, a festive romantic comedy published under 'Emma Jackson' with Orion Dash.
+My second novel was THE DEVIL'S BRIDE released Feb 2020, a historical-fantasy romance published by DarkStroke under 'Emma S Jackson'.

 ...after my two daughters and trying to complete my current work-in-progress, I love to read, bake, catch up on binge-watching TV programmes with my partner, plan lots of craft projects that will inevitably end up unfinished and visit old buildings for inspiration.

 ...Book news and latest short stories.

-I'm delighted to announce my historical-fantasy romance novel will be published by DarkStroke, the new imprint of Crooked Cat Books, in February 2020.
+I'm delighted to announce my historical-fantasy romance novel published by DarkStroke, the new imprint of Crooked Cat Books, February 2020.